|

 If you’re in the country during this holiday you won’t be lacking in things to do or see.
 Poetry readings, theatrical performances, folk dancing, and speeches abound.

 You can visit Ataturk’s mausoleum in Ankara to pay honor by laying a wreath in his memory.
-It is a beautiful place but beware there will be lines.
+It is a beautiful place but beware there will be queues.

 If you get a chance to check it out, it is worth seeing even if you don’t go on this holiday.